Cyrus D. Bell: Civil rights

 Bell frequently took part in local meetings to discuss the condition of African Americans.
 In January, 1876, Edwin R. Overall, William R. Gamble, and Rev W. H. Wilson organized a State Convention of Colored men.
 The convention met to discuss lynching and to select delegates for the national convention to be held in Nashville later that year.
 Overall, Dr. W. H. C. Stephenson, Wilson, and Gamble were selected as delegates, with Curry, John Lewis, Calvin Montgomery, and P. Hampton as alternates.
 Wilson served as president of the meeting, Curry, Lewis, and J. C. Boone as vice presidents, and Cyrus D. Bell as secretary In September, 1879, Bell organized a meeting with Dr. W. H. C. Stephenson chair and Emanuel S. Clenlans secretary to express the political views of the Omaha black community.

-In the early 1890s, local leaders James Alexander, Matthew Rickets, Richard Gamble, and Bell were outspoken in condemnation of the lynching in Omaha George Smith (aka Joe Coe, a convicted rapist) and threatened lynching of Sam Payne (convicted murderer of Maud Rubel). later, he criticized the Omaha World-Herald′s coverage of a 1909 lynching in Cairo, Illinois, feeling that the paper condoned the action.
+In the early 1890s, local leaders James Alexander, Matthew Rickets, Richard Gamble, and Bell were outspoken in condemnation of the lynching in Omaha of George Smith (aka Joe Coe, a convicted rapist) and threatened lynching of Sam Payne (convicted murderer of Maud Rubel).
+Later, he criticized the Omaha World-Herald′s coverage of a 1909 lynching in Cairo, Illinois, feeling that the paper condoned the action.